dotnet/roslyn/docs/infrastructure/cross-platform.md

 - [Compiling Mono on Mac](http://www.mono-project.com/docs/compiling-mono/mac/#building-mono-from-a-git-source-code-checkout)

 The Mono master branch has merged in all of the necessary fixes and should work.
 Roslyn though currently tests against a very specific build hence this will produce the most reliable results.

 ```
 $> cd mono
 $mono> git remote add jaredpar git@github.com:jaredpar/mono.git
+$mono> git fetch jaredpar
 $mono> git checkout -b build-roslyn jaredpar/build-roslyn
 ```

-The standard Mono installation needs to be patched with the Portable Class Libraries in order to build parts of Roslyn.
-The [setup-pcl.sh] script takes care of this.
-Simply point it to the directory where mono is built.
+Roslyn depends on the Portable Class Libraries to build which is not standard on Mono.
+Hence the installation of Mono being used must be patched in order to build Roslyn.
+The [setup-pcl.sh](https://github.com/dotnet/roslyn/blob/master/build/linux/setup-pcl.sh) script takes care of this.

 ```
 $> ./roslyn/builds/linux/setup-pcl.sh ~/builds/mono